solstice333/DjPlug/README.md

     /skip - skips the current dj and song

-    /vol # - sets the volume to a specified value (replace # with 0 - 100)
+    /vol [#] - sets the volume to a specified value (replace # with 0 - 100)

+    /dance - toggle the settings option for dancing avatars

+    /roll - toggle the settings option for avatar rollovers

+    /bg - toggle the settings option for background animation

+    /av - toggle the settings option for audio/video streaming (this saves a noticeable amount of CPU if you're AFK)

+    /cap [#] - limits the number of avatars to be rendered (replace # with 1 - 200)

     /showst - shows the status list for everyone in the room (Available, AFK, etc.)

+    /setst [status as a string without quotes] - sets the status of the logged-in user with the given string.
+Strings input options are "Available", "AFK", "Working", or "Gaming" which are all case sensitive.
+For example, "/setst Available" would set the status to Available.

-    /getwl - gets the waitlist including the DJ
+    /getst - returns the status of the logged-in user

     /setstmsg [status message string without quotes] - sets a status message, associated to the logged-in user, to display when the status list is shown (when someone enters or leaves the